andrew/ultimate-awesome/README.md

 - [awesome-open-source](https://github.com/oscafrica/awesome-open-source) - 📚 A curated list of awesome resources about open source: projects, articles, books, videos, tools, funding, etc.
 - [awesome-machine-learning-robotics](https://github.com/Phylliade/awesome-machine-learning-robotics) - A curated list of resources about Machine Learning for Robotics.
 - [awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
+- [SLAM-Resources-for-Beginner](https://github.com/Taeyoung96/SLAM-Resources-for-Beginner) - Highly recommended resources for SLAM newbies (Lecture, Reviewed paper, Books, Tutorial, etc).
 - [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
 - [Awesome-Fair-Graph-Learning](https://github.com/EdisonLeeeee/Awesome-Fair-Graph-Learning) - Paper List for Fair Graph Learning (FairGL).
-- [awesome-ai-research-intern-list](https://github.com/frankaging/awesome-ai-research-intern-list) - List of AI Internships.
 - [awesome-webdev-resources](https://github.com/itzashoffcl/awesome-webdev-resources) - A curated list of useful websites and resources for web developers.
 - [awesome-gstreamer](https://github.com/jackersson/awesome-gstreamer) - Repositories, cool projects with gstreamer.
 - [awesome-azure-devops](https://github.com/johnlokerse/awesome-azure-devops) - An awesome list of Azure DevOps content created by Microsoft or the Community!.